MHKiT-Software/MHKiT/docs/source/mhkit-matlab/api.tidal.rst

     :show-inheritance:

-Device
+Performance
 """"""""""""
-The device submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
+The performance submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
 A circular device is a vertical axis water turbine (VAWT).
 A rectangular device is a horizontal axis water turbine.
 A ducted device is an enclosed VAWT.
 A multiple-circular devices is a device with multiple VAWTs per device.
+This submodule also contains functions for computing tip speed ratio and the power coefficient from blade/rotor type devices.

 ===========================================  =========================
 Functions                                    Description